I’ve just drafted a new section to add to the front of The Coaching Website Guide which I’m now updating for January 2018.

 If you want to read a longer version, visit the full page here, My Story.

-Again, use the code: advanced25 to save 25% off the new version of the guide, coming out in January 2018.
+Check out the new version of the guide, coming out in January 2018.